-One state-listed species of fish, pygmy whitefish, occurs within the Project vicinity but occur rarely, if at all, within the Project reservoir.
-River lamprey (Lampetra ayresi), lake chub (Couesius plumbeus), leopard dace (Phinichthys falcatus), and mountain sucker (Catostomus platyrhynchus) are candidates for State listing and occur in the Project area.
-Coho salmon, kokanee, white sturgeon, channel catfish (ictalurus punctatus), largemouth bass (Micropterus salmoides), smallmouth bass (M. dolomieui), and walleye (Stizostedion vitreum) are State listed as priority species with recreational, commercial, and/or Tribal importance and likewise occur in the Project area.
+The only state listed sensitive species in the Project area is the pygmy whitefish.
+River lamprey (Lampetra ayresi), lake chub (Couesius plumbeus), leopard dace (Rhinichthys falcatus), and mountain sucker (Catostomus platyrhynchus) are candidates for State listing.
+Coho salmon, kokanee, white sturgeon, channel catfish (Ictalurus punctatus), largemouth bass (Micropterus salmoides), smallmouth bass (M. dolomieui), and walleye (Stizostedion vitreum), are State listed as priority species with recreational, commercial, and/or Tribal importance.

-6.4.4.1 PYGMY WHITEFISH
+6.4.5 PYGMY WHITEFISH

 Pygmy whitefish are a native species, currently found in relic populations in western North America.
-The WDFW lists this species as sensitive.
+WDFW list this species as sensitive.
 Pygmy whitefish are not found in the Project area.
 The only known population adjacent to the Project area is in Lake Chelan (Hallock and Mongillo, 1998).